 7. Tell compelling stories supported by relevant data

-Storytelling is a key component of successful content marketing.
-That doesn’t mean making up fictional narratives—just the opposite.
+Storytelling is next up on our list of essential content marketing tips.
+But storytelling doesn’t mean making up fictional narratives—just the opposite.
 The way to use storytelling in content marketing is to tell true stories supported by relevant data in a compelling, well-crafted way.

 8. Create ongoing buzz with serialization